 The first is the slow process of building a primary-source data set.
 Until the TLC and DMV publish TNC-specific crash counts, plaintiffs and policymakers are working with platform safety reports and academic surveys.
 That will change.
 The DMV’s annual report is the most likely venue.

 The second is litigation around the contractor-versus-employee question.
 Uber and Lyft have built their NYC operations around a contractor model that limits direct employer liability.
 Each appellate decision tests where the company’s duty starts and stops.
 Wu v.
-Uber dealt with procedure.
+Uber dealt with arbitration, keeping disputes out of court.
 The next round of cases will reach further into substantive liability.

 This article is for general information and is not legal advice.
 If a rideshare driver injured you, capture the trip data immediately, file the no-fault application within 30 days, and talk to a New York personal injury lawyer about whether your injury meets the serious injury threshold and how the TNC insurance tiers apply to your case.